carlojacob/ohPoo/README.md

 # Poo Timer

-Simple app to prevent users from getting lost in a Social Media blackhole while on the toilet.
+Simple Timer app to reduce time-wasting while using the bathroom.

 Look out for more updates to come!